-Are you looking for ideas to improve employee morale for the upcoming winter?
+Are you looking for ideas to improve employee morale before the upcoming winter?
 It may seem early to start thinking about the winter blues, but September has arrived.

 The weather is about to cool down, days are going to get shorter and before you know it, winter will be here.
 The combination of cold weather and shorter days will make it harder for your employees to stay healthy and happy.
 Here are 6 ideas to prepare yourself and your employees to keep ahead of the blues.